 Specialists will document your child’s progress or any concerns and note whether or not a referral is needed to another agency for additional support.
 Parents or caregivers should leave with a copy of the checkup so they are aware of what developmental skills were screened and what areas of development may need additional support.

-Right here!
+• Right here!
 You may not be a child development specialist, but you are the expert regarding your own child.
-Click on the button below to complete a developmental checkup with your child using an Ages & Stages Questionnaire*.
+Click on the button above to complete a FREE developmental checkup with your child using an Ages & Stages Questionnaire.

-Your family doctor or pediatrician.
+• Your family doctor or pediatrician.
 At your next well-child visit, ask your doctor if he or she can perform a complete developmental checkup for your child.
 If you have any concerns, be sure to let your child’s doctor know.
-Looking for a doctor who regularly performs developmental checkups?
-Check out the Good To Go From Head To Toe Partnering Pediatricians & Physicians.

 Ages & Stages Questionnaire